 The view is spectacular.
 It was a wonderful way to greet the day.
 I usually struggle waking up before 12nn because of my bipolar meds but because of the bright morning light, I woke up before 7am on our first day.
 I was so happy because it helped me fix my body clock to sleep earlier and wake up earlier.

 DiploDog also had a bed in our bedroom.
 I’m sure he appreciated it, and we thought it was so sweet that they had this set out.

 We didn’t mind the open bathroom plan.
 Some people may not like it but we thought it was a clever way to keep the space feeling open.
 The semi transparent curtains also did a good job of blocking the cold air from getting into the bathroom.

 I loved these glass shelves built into the window of the bathroom.
 It’s such a clever place to highlight the collection of Dutch Houses from KLM!
 I am usually averse to collections, because they are usually tacky or too colorful, but this two-tone porcelain collection & the way stored and displayed is drool-worthy!

 These original Delft Blue miniature houses are real copies of the gable houses alongside the canals in AmsterdamKLM HOUSES

-We had some technical difficulties with the tub which they could not fix during our stay so we were only able to use it once.
+We had some technical difficulties with the tub – grounding issues – which they could not fix during our stay so we were only able to use it once.
 It’s a nice place to have a warm bath, especially with kids.
 The hosts were very responsive, easy to talk to and did their best to address it.
 So we all shared the common shower.